 The Borough of Peapack and Gladstone is currently enrolled in the Municipal Planning Incentive Grant program and has been involved since 2002 under the former SADC regulations.
 The Municipal PIG for the Borough of Peapack and Gladstone divides the Borough into two project areas.
 The Essex Hunt Club Project Area is located west of U.S. Route 206 and south of Pottersville Road, coinciding with Somerset County's Upper Raritan West Project Area, and a small portion of Somerset County's Upper Raritan East Project Area.
 The Raritan Valley Project Area stretches from Highland Avenue to Mosle Road, east of Main Street (CR-647) extending to the North Branch of the Raritan River.
-There are two targeted QFarm parcels in the Essex Hunt Club Project Area and five QFarm targeted parcels in the Raritan Valley Project Area.
-The Project Areas and are shown on the Farmland Preservation Map in this Plan.
+There are two targeted QFarm parcels in the Essex Hunt Club Project Area and are shown on the Farmland Preservation Map in this Plan.